Clover Johnson walked home alone.

 Do you want me to leave?

-“I just need the rest of them to shut.
-The fuck.
-Up.”
-She slapped her ears with each word.
-The thumping of her hands echoed inside her skull.
+“I just need the rest of them to shut—” she slapped her ears with each word, “—the fuck—” the thumping of her hands echoed in her skull, “—up!”

 Giving her head a shake, she ran wet fingers through her hair.
 It was greasy at the roots and she pulled it into a high ponytail.
 A chunk of bangs kept falling into her eyes and she secured them with a stolen bobby pin from her sister’s stash.
 She looked up and tried to smile again.
 It didn’t look right: forced, strained, and unsettling.